Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Introduction

-The main contributions of this work are summarized as follows: \begin{itemize} \item We develop an unfolding algorithm for modulo ADC output with 1-bit folding information signal based on sliding-window DFT.
-In contrast to existing Fourier-based reconstruction techniques, the proposed algorithm does not need a long observation window to process the modulo ADC output.
-This significantly reduces the computational complexity of the recovery algorithm.
-Furthermore, spectral leakage due to the short frame observations can be reduced by choosing an appropriate window function.
-The computational complexity of the proposed recovery algorithm is derived in Section \ref{subsection:complexity}. \item We establish sufficient conditions for the oversampling factor (OF) and quantizer resolution ($b$) of the modulo ADC so that the proposed recovery algorithm can correctly unfold the modulo ADC output.
-Under these conditions, only the quantization noise contributes to the MSE.
-The MSE performance guarantee of the sliding DFT-based recovery is derived in Theorem \ref{theorem:MSE_guarantee}. \item We compare the MSE of the modulo ADC equipped with our proposed recovery procedure to that of the conventional ADC, i.e., no modulo operation, and that of modulo ADC equipped with higher-order differences (HoD)-based recovery method.
-Under the established sufficient conditions, we show that the MSE of the modulo ADC which uses the sliding DFT recovery algorithm is in $\mathcal{O}\left(\frac{1}{\mathrm{OF}^3}\right)$ when spectral leakage is neglected and is in $\mathcal{O}\left(\frac{1}{\mathrm{OF}^2}\right)$ otherwise.
-The parameter $\mathrm{OF}$ is the oversampling factor to be defined in Section \ref{section:sys_model}.
-Meanwhile, the MSE of a conventional ADC is in $\mathcal{O}\left(\frac{1}{\mathrm{OF}}\right)$.
-We also note that the HoD-based recovery method fails to unfold the modulo ADC output at certain values of $\mathrm{OF}$ when $b = 4,5$.
-Numerical results are presented to demonstrate these behaviors. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize} \item We develop an STFT-based recovery algorithm to reconstruct the input signal from the output of a modulo ADC equipped with 1-bit folding information.
+Unlike existing Fourier-based reconstruction techniques, the proposed method does not require the processing of a long observation window or the entire data sequence before producing unfolded samples, thereby substantially reducing the computational complexity.
+Moreover, the spectral leakage introduced by short-frame processing is mitigated through the use of a smoother window function with gradual transitions at the boundaries.
+The STFT window design considerations and computational complexity of the proposed algorithm are analyzed in Sections \ref{subsection:window_design} and \ref{subsection:complexity}, respectively. \item We derive sufficient conditions for the oversampling factor ($\mathrm{OF}$) and quantizer resolution $\mathrm{b}$ under which the proposed STFT-based algorithm reliably unfolds the modulo ADC output.
+When these conditions are met, the only source of the reconstruction error is the quantization noise.
+The MSE performance guarantee is formalized in Theorem \ref{theorem:MSE_guarantee}. \item We compare the MSE of a modulo ADC equipped with the proposed STFT-based recovery algorithm against that of (i) a conventional ADC without modulo operation and (ii) a modulo ADC using the higher-order differences (HoD)-based recovery method.
+Under the established sufficient conditions, we show that the MSE of the STFT-based recovery scales as $\mathcal{O}\!\left(1/\mathrm{OF}^{3}\right)$ when spectral leakage is negligible, and as $\mathcal{O}\!\left(1/\mathrm{OF}^{2}\right)$ when leakage is present.
+Here, $\mathrm{OF}$ denotes the oversampling factor as defined in Section~\ref{section:sys_model}.
+In contrast, the MSE of a conventional ADC scales only as $\mathcal{O}\!\left(1/\mathrm{OF}\right)$.
+We further observed that the HoD-based recovery method fails to reliably unfold the modulo ADC output at certain oversampling factors when $b = 4$ or $5$.
+Numerical results are provided to illustrate these behaviors and validate the theoretical predictions. \end{itemize}